sreitouni/sreitouni/README.md

 ## 👋 Hi, I’m @sreitouni
 ### 👀 I’m interested in Fintech
-### 🌱 currently learning Software Development at Lincoln University
+### 🌱 currently studing Software Development and Business Analysis at Lincoln University

 <!---
 sreitouni/sreitouni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.